 Step 1: Again open the Network Connection, by pressing Windows + X and clicking on ‘Network Connections’.

-Step 2: Right-click on network connection (Ethernet or Wifi) and click on ‘Diagnose‘.
+Step 2: Right-click on the network connection (Ethernet or Wifi) and click on ‘Diagnose‘.

 Step 3: It will run an automatic troubleshooter.